Best Tech Stack for Building an AI Wrapper as a Solo Developer

 For the UI itself, use shadcn/ui components.
 The chat interface components (message bubbles, input fields, send buttons) are straightforward to build with shadcn's primitives.
 Don't use a pre-built chat widget library.
 They're rarely flexible enough for AI-specific needs like regenerate buttons, model switching, or streaming indicators.

-One thing I learned building AI tools: markdown rendering in responses matters more than you'd think.
+One thing I learned building AI tools is that markdown rendering in responses matters more than you would think.
 AI models return markdown-formatted text with code blocks, lists, and headers.
-Use react-markdown with the remark-gfm plugin and a syntax highlighting library like shiki for code blocks.
+Use react-markdown (currently 10.1.0, around 15,700 GitHub stars) with the remark-gfm plugin (currently 4.0.1) and a syntax highlighting library like shiki (currently 4.1.0, around 13,400 stars) for code blocks.
 Your responses will look polished and professional.
+For the chat UI primitives mentioned above, the shadcn/ui project is at roughly 115,300 stars and ships its CLI as the shadcn package, currently 4.8.3.

 AI Provider: Be Model-Agnostic